SerhiiYahdzhyiev/software-and-ai-project/DEVNOTES.md

 After some initial glance at what are AI Agents, I'm not still sure that it is the right tool/approach for this project.
 A simple "proxy" server talking to some LLM API could be sufficient.

+- [ ] Deno 2 General Research
+- [ ] How to write REST APIs in Deno 2

+## Stack

+1. Extension

+    - Plain js, no typescript
+    - Manifest v3
+    - Custom fetch wrappers, no extra libs for http requests

+2. Backend (Server Part)

+    - Try Deno 2 as runtime
+    - Keep Auth mechanism as simple as possible